 3.5.
 Wire Transfer Fees.
 Any commission fees regarding to the money transfer shall be born on Publisher except commission fees from LeadGid’s side.

 4. WARRANTIES, INDEMNITIES, AND LIMITATION OF LIABILITY

-4.3.2 LeadGid agrees to hold harmless, defend and indemnify Publisher and its Associated Entities, and their respective officers, directors, shareholders, employees, agents and other Representatives, against any Claim arising out of: (a) any breach of this Agreement by LeadGid; or (b) any gross negligence or willful misconduct of LeadGid or its Associated Entities or any of their respective directors, officers, employees, contractors, agents or other Representatives.
+4.3.2.
+LeadGid agrees to hold harmless, defend and indemnify Publisher and its Associated Entities, and their respective officers, directors, shareholders, employees, agents and other Representatives, against any Claim arising out of: (i) any breach of this Agreement by LeadGid; or (ii) any gross negligence or willful misconduct of LeadGid or its Associated Entities or any of their respective directors, officers, employees, contractors, agents or other Representatives.

 5. PERSONAL DATA OF USERS

 5.1.
 In case where processing of personal data of users is required to fulfill the contractual obligations, the Publisher shall process them with obtaining of the prior consent of the user for processing.